braedencrankd/alpine-motion/readme.md

 ## Installation

-To install the "alpine-swiper" package, you can use npm, pnpm or yarn.
+To install the "alpine-motion" package, you can use npm, pnpm or yarn.
 Run the following command in your project directory:

 ```bash
 npm install @braedencrankd/alpine-motion